Samsung: Lee Kun-hee's prostitution scandal

 In July 2016, the investigative journal KCIJ-Newstapa released a video which appeared to show Samsung chairman Lee Kun-hee paying a group of prostitutes for sex acts.
-The footage was filmed on five separate occasions between December 2011 and June 2013 both at Lee's residence and a secret rental home.
+The footage was filmed on five occasions between December 2011 and June 2013 both at Lee's residence and a secret rental home.

 Police detained six suspects for taking the compromising videos without Lee Kun-hee's knowledge.
 Investigators stated that, by threatening to release the tapes, the suspects were able to extort from Samsung, a claim which Samsung representatives denied.

 One of the suspects, surnamed Seon, was a former executive of a competitor Chaebol, CJ CheilJedang, which used to be part of Samsung Group until its separation in 1993.
 Lee Kun-hee's older brother is Lee Jay-hyun, the Chairman of CJ CheilJedang, and the two shared a heated rivalry.
 This fraternal feud fueled rumours that, as a former CJ employee had been indicted, Lee Jay-hyun had co-ordinated the scandal against his younger brother.
-However, prosecutors were not able to find sufficient evidence that CJ's leadership had knowledge or involvement in their former executive's actions.
+However, prosecutors were not able to find sufficient evidence that CJ's leadership had knowledge or involvement in its former executive's actions.

 On 12 April 2018, Supreme Court of Korea sentenced the former employee of CJ CheilJedang to four years and six months in prison for blackmail and intimidation.

 While it was speculated that prosecutors were looking into Lee Kun-hee's culpability for sex trafficking, charges were never pursued, likely due to his health.
 Lee Kun-hee had suffered a heart attack in 2014 and had lapsed into a coma, where he remained until his death in 2020.